greco-project/pvcompare/docs/model_assumptions.rst

     - ``fixed_losses_relative`` and
     - ``fixed_losses_absolute``

-can be obtained, if not provided, orientating on the stratified thermal storage component of `oemof.thermal  <https://github.com/oemof/oemof-thermal>`__.
+can be obtained, if not provided by the user, orientating on the stratified thermal storage component of `oemof.thermal  <https://github.com/oemof/oemof-thermal>`__.

 The precalculations are done passing the following input parameters with the file